Behring Global Educational Foundation

 Application Success Factors

-Since BGEF does not accept unsolicited applications, gaining funding requires alignment with the foundation's existing strategic priorities and programs.
-Based on analysis of their recent grant-making:
+Since BGEF does not accept unsolicited applications, gaining funding requires alignment with the foundation's existing strategic priorities and programmes.
+Based on analysis of their mission and programmes:

-Alignment with Core Mission Areas: All funded organizations and programs align closely with BGEF's established priorities in education (particularly history education and museum education), health (especially cancer treatment and disability services), food security, and museum development.
+Alignment with Core Mission Areas: The foundation focuses closely on established priorities in education (particularly history education and museum education), health (especially cancer treatment and disability services), food security, and museum development.

-Local and Global Balance: The foundation maintains both local California connections (Contra Costa County organizations) and global reach (particularly Asian museum partnerships, worldwide wheelchair distribution).
+Local and Global Balance: The foundation maintains both local California connections and global reach (particularly Asian museum partnerships, worldwide wheelchair distribution).

-Long-term Partnership Potential: Many grants support ongoing relationships rather than one-time projects.
-The International Museums Partnership has been operating for over two decades; the Wheelchair Foundation is a continuous operation; the Principal Leadership Institute represents sustained support to UC Berkeley.
+Long-term Partnership Potential: The foundation supports ongoing relationships rather than one-time projects.
+The International Museums Partnership has been operating for over two decades; the Wheelchair Foundation is a continuous operation.

 Measurable Impact: Funded projects have clear, quantifiable outcomes - number of wheelchairs delivered, number of meals provided, number of principals trained, museum exhibitions opened.